puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_bolt.md

 In this quest, you will install Puppet Bolt and run some introductory commands.
-As described in the previous quest, Bolt is a task runner that enables you to invokes commands on one or more target nodes.
+As described in the previous quest, Bolt is a task runner that enables you to invoke commands on one or more target nodes.
 It is well-suited to performing actions in an ad hoc manner instead of managing a node on a long-term basis.